Jean2208/MyWebsite/_posts/2024-08-05-headless-htb.md

 - This block checks if the `initdb.sh` process is running using the `pgrep` command.

-- If the process is not found (`pgrep` returns a non-zero exit code), it means the database service is not running.
+- If the process is not found, it means the database service is not running.

 - In that case, it prints a message indicating that the database service is not running and starts it by executing the `./initdb.sh` script, redirecting stderr to `/dev/null`.